andrew/ultimate-awesome/README.md

 - [awesome-op-cat](https://github.com/scrypt-inc/awesome-op-cat) - A curated list of awesome things related to OP_CAT 🐱 on #bitcoin.
 - [awesome-software-composers](https://github.com/specstoryai/awesome-software-composers) - The products, people, communities and tools that enable the software composer workflow with natural language 👉.
 - [awesome-hiring-process](https://github.com/stereobooster/awesome-hiring-process) - Collection of links and ideas about the hiring process in the IT industry.
-- [awesome-tts-colab](https://github.com/troyanovsky/awesome-tts-colab) - Collection of awesome TTS and voice cloning models to run with Google Colab.
 - [awesome-thai-library](https://github.com/xbklairith/awesome-thai-library) - แหล่งรวม library ไทยๆ เกี่ยวกับ "ประเทศไทย" และ "ภาษาไทย" -  Delightful Thai packages and resources .
 - [awesome-programming-language-pretraining-papers](https://github.com/yuewang-cuhk/awesome-programming-language-pretraining-papers) - Recent Advances in Programming Language Pre-Trained Models (PL-PTMs).
 - [Visual-Transformer-Paper-Summary](https://github.com/AIprogrammer/Visual-Transformer-Paper-Summary) - Summary of Transformer applications for computer vision tasks.